Rules, Policies and Procedures 2022-2023

 Serious behaviors that endanger students and adults will be handled according to the Granite School District Safe School Policy and may result in suspension/expulsion.

-Note to Parent/Guardian: Please be supportive by signing and returning Stop & Go forms the next day.
-If the note is not returned with the parent’s signature, the student will still receive the consequence at school and the parent/guardian will be contacted for a conference.
+Note to Parent/Guardian: Please be supportive by signing and returning Think Time forms the next day.
+If the note is not returned with the parent’s signature, the student will still receive the consequence at school and the parent/guardian will be contacted.

 Teachers will have a classroom reward system established as a part of their discipline plan.
 Classroom rewards should be explained at the beginning of the year.
 Any questions regarding class rewards should be directed to the teacher.

-Additionally, school-wide rewards include: participation in school assemblies/special events, access to the Principal’s Pantry, extra privileges, field trips, or other changing reward activities.
+Additionally, school-wide rewards include: participation in school assemblies/special events, Falcon Flyers to be redeemed at the Treasure Tower, extra privileges, or other reward activities.

-When the bell rings for school to be dismissed (3:45 Mondays through Thursdays; 1:30 on short days) students are asked to exit the building through the doors in the student’s wing which the teacher has designated as the exit doors.
-If older students need to pick up younger students, an outside meeting location, such as the flag pole, needs to be arranged.
+When the bell rings for school to be dismissed (3:45 Mondays through Thursdays; 1:40 on short days) students are asked to exit the building through the doors in the student’s hallway which the teacher has designated as the exit doors.
+If older students need to pick up younger students, an outside meeting location (such as the flagpole) needs to be arranged.
 Jr. High and High School students are not allowed on school property during school hours.
-Students from other schools will be asked to leave the premises if they have not checked in at the office and are in the building/premises during school hours.
+Students from other schools will be asked to leave the premises if they have not checked in at the office and are in the building or on the premises during school hours or immediately after school.

 Students may remain after school only with prior parental permission.
 If students are to be kept after school more than 5 minutes, parents will be notified in advance.